 A physiatrist, or physical medicine and rehabilitation doctor, specializes in the nonsurgical management of spine and musculoskeletal pain, including back, neck, hip, knee, shoulder, arm, ankle, foot and elbow.
 While many doctors provide drugs to mask symptoms of pain, these drugs leave a patient debilitated and dependent upon them for pain relief.
 A physiatrist, on the other hand, provides techniques and treatments that enable musculoskeletal and spine pain sufferers to return to activity without surgery.

 With so many subspecialties in medicine, it is no wonder that many people do not know exactly what a physiatrist does, even if they have heard the term.
-It has become a nationwide trend for highly respected spine centers to use physiatrists to treat cases of back and neck pain.
+It has become a nationwide trend for highly respected spine and joint centers to use physiatrists to treat cases of back and neck pain.

 Educational content copyright 2017 ©Prizm Development, Inc. All rights reserved.
 PrizmDevelopment.com • Centers of Excellence for Better Healthcare